WIBA-ORG/.github/profile/README.md

-# WIBA-ORG: Collaborative Development Hub
+# WIBA Research Organization

-Welcome to the **WIBA (What Is Being Argued?)** research organization!
-This is your central hub for collaborative development of the argument mining platform.
+The **WIBA (What Is Being Argued?)** research organization at the University of California, Riverside develops an advanced argument mining platform for computational linguistics research.
+This repository serves as the central hub for collaborative development of our research infrastructure.

 ## 🏗️ **Organization Structure**